cartermcbroom/ai-models/README.md

 # Part 1 - Introduction to Hugging Face and how we can run some models locally

-## What's huggingface?
+## What's huggingface? 🤗
-Hugging face is a community and data science platform that provides:
+[Hugging face](https://huggingface.co/) is a community and data science platform that provides:
 * Tools that enable users to build, train and deploy ML models based on open source (OS) code and technologies.
 * A place where a broad community of data scientists, researchers, and ML engineers can come together and share ideas, get support and contribute to open source projects.